 The placement process

-Placement applies to all GP trainees in Training Terms (TT) 1 – 4 and may include those in extension terms.
+Placement applies to all registrars in Training Terms (TT) 1 – 4 and may include those in extension terms.
 This can be either two x six-month placements or one x 12-month placement per year.
-GP trainees apply to practices as they would for any employment opportunity, with a CV and cover letter, in the hope of securing an interview.
+Registrars apply to practices as they would for any employment opportunity, with a CV and cover letter, in the hope of securing an interview.
 Placements are considered binding and trainees are expected to live within 60 minutes of their training clinic.

 Rural practices offers a broad scope of practice, clinical and patient diversity, cradle-to-grave medicine, continuity of care and the opportunity to specialise in an area of interest to enhance their clinical and procedural skills.